 Exploring the Rare Single-Tandem Landing Gear Configuration: A Historical and Modern Perspective

 The tandem landing gear configuration is a rare and fascinating design used in aviation, characterized by its unique layout.
-In this configuration a single structural supporting a bogie beam with two mounted wheel assemblies arranged one in front of the other, with each on its own axle.
-More completely, this would be named a single-tandem – a single wheel assembly for two axles arranged in a tandem configuration.
-This configuration is easily confused with the with dual-tandem Landing Gear (with a total of 4 wheels), or multiple independent landing gears in tandem as on the C-130.
-This single-tandem arrangement has been implemented sparingly, with notable examples emerging during the early 20th century and resurfacing in some modern aircraft.
+In this configuration two wheels, one in front of the other, are mounted on a bogie beam and a single structural support.
+More completely, it would be named a single-tandem – one wheel assembly per axle in a tandem arrangement.
+While it has been implemented sparingly, there are notable examples from the early days of aviation up to the very latest jets to be developed.

 Early Examples of Tandem Landing Gear